DinaAli2003/Multilingual-Preprocessing-NLP-Project/Desktop/Multilingual-Preprocessing-20260519T101736Z-3-001/Multilingual-Preprocessing/README.md

 ## 🙏 Thank You

-For questions, issues, or contributions, please open a ticket in the repository or contact the maintainers.
+For questions, issues, or contributions, please feel free to contact me.